How To Remove Paint From Your Cat's Fur

 If there are only small paint spots on your cat's fur, then you could possibly remove it without having to give your cat a bath.
 Your cat might hate water, so it's best to avoid the bath.

-If your cat is covered with paint in more than one spot, then you'll have to give her a bath.
+If your cat is covered with paint in more than one spot, then you'll have to give them a bath.
 Fill a sink or a bathtub with only a few inches of warm water.
 The water should be room temperature and not too hot.
-Wet your cat's fur with the water, and then rub the dish soap into her fur.
+Wet your cat's fur with the water, and then rub the dish soap into their fur.
 The paint should come off.
-It's best to remove the paint on your cat's face and head with a damp washcloth so the water and soap don't get into her ears and eyes.
+It's best to remove the paint on your cat's face and head with a damp washcloth so the water and soap don't get into their ears and eyes.
+You can also place cotton balls in your feline's ears to keep the water out.

-When you've completely cleaned the paint off your cat's fur, then dry her with a towel right away.
-You can also put a blow dryer on the lowest air and heat settings to dry her off.
+When you've completely cleaned the paint off your cat's fur, then dry them with a towel right away.
+You can also put a blow dryer on the lowest air and heat settings to dry them off.

 If your cat got into oil-based paint, then you could take a pair of nail scissors and trim away the spots where the paint is located.
 But if your cat is covered in it, a haircut is not a good idea.
 You can use mineral or vegetable oil to get the oil-based paint out.
 Simply pour a small amount into your hand and then work it into the spots.
 You can then take a paper towel to get the excess oil out.
 This could take a few tries if there's a lot of paint.
 Afterwards, give your cat a bath.